kode4food/ale/cmd/ale/internal/docstring/dissoc.md

 ---
 title: "dissoc"
-description: "removes an association from a mapped sequence by key"
+description: "removes an association from a mapper sequence by key"
 names: ["dissoc", "dissoc*"]
 usage: "(dissoc seq key) (dissoc* seq key+)"
 tags: ["sequence"]
 ---

-Returns a newly mapped sequence wherein the associations identified by the provided keys are removed.
+Returns a new mapper sequence wherein the associations identified by the provided keys are removed.
 If the keys don't exist, the original sequence is returned.

 #### An Example